ruban2005-pixel/EXPT-NO.6-PERFORMANCE-ANALYSIS-OF-THE-NETWORK-WITH-CSMA-CD/README.md

+# EXPT NO.6 - PERFORMANCE ANALYSIS OF THE NETWORK WITH CSMA CD

 # AIM

 To write an NS2 program to observe the performance of the network with Carrier Sense Multiple Access/Collision Detection.